Canon 1200D vs SX730

 It is notable that the 1200D has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Canon 1200D or the Canon SX730 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1200D: